Anti-Racism, Implicit Bias, Diversity And Inclusion Trainings:

 - Commit to continuous improvement.
 DEI program results require flexibility, adaptability, resilience, and persistence.

-What are the success metrics employers use to measure the effectiveness of their diversity and inclusion programs?
+What are the success metrics employers use to measure the effectiveness of their diversity and inclusion trainings?

 The two primary categories for measuring D&I program effectiveness are demographic representation and equity in the workplace, and the stakeholder (employee, customer, vendor, community) experience.